marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

 Now we have to update the route tables to express the peering connection.

+Add a Route in Public subnet of VPC 1 to connect to Private subnet in the VPC 2.

+- In the VPC Services tab, click on *Route Tables*.
+Select the Route Table that is associated with the public subnet of the VPC 1.
++ on the panel at the bottom, click on *Routes* then *Edit routes*
+    + Click *Add route*, set the following:
+        * Destination: 10.200.1.0/24
+        * Target: pcx-xxxxxxxx (select the peering coonnection you have just established)
+    + Save the changes

 Add a Route in Private subnet of VPC 1 to connect to Private subnet in the VPC 2.

 - In the VPC Services tab, click on *Route Tables*.
 Select the Route Table that is associated with the private subnet of the VPC 1.